Tom Rolf: The 1980s and beyond

 After co-editing Michael Cimino's infamous box office flop Heaven's Gate, Rolf joined the editing team of Philip Kaufman's space race drama The Right Stuff.
 The film was a critical (if not commercial) success and picked up four Academy Awards, including Best Editing for Rolf and his fellow editors, Glenn Farr, Lisa Fruchtman, Stephen A. Rotter and Douglas Stewart.

 Rolf and the Right Stuff editing team were also nominated for an "Eddie" Award from American Cinema Editors (ACE).
 Although they did not win the award, Rolf himself won that year for his solo work on John Badham's WarGames.
 According to editor Mark Goldblatt, Rolf's very first cut of WarGames so satisfied Badham that the director signed off on it immediately with no additional notes for the editor.
 Badham later recruited Rolf for his 1987 crime-comedy Stakeout, though this time the editor was paired up with Michael Ripps.

 For director Adrian Lyne, Rolf edited 1986's 9½ Weeks and 1990's Jacob's Ladder.
 The latter is considered by some, including author and film scholar Vincent LoBrutto, to be a landmark in film editing due to the intricacies and complexities involved in cutting the picture and because it "furthered the montage style of editing and allowed filmmakers to strive for new forms."
 In 2010, Rolf told The Hollywood Reporter that Jacob's Ladder was the film he enjoyed working on the most, stating he was "very proud of that one."

 Rolf also edited or co-edited two films each for Douglas Day Stewart (Thief of Hearts and Quicksilver) and Alan J. Pakula (The Pelican Brief and The Devil's Own).
 Additionally, he edited two television productions for Lawrence Schiller: the 1982 movie The Executioner's Song and the 2000 miniseries Perfect Murder, Perfect Town.
 Other notable films which were edited or co-edited by Rolf include Ridley Scott's Black Rain (1989), Michael Mann's Heat (1995), Robert Redford's The Horse Whisperer (1998), John Woo's Windtalkers and Kurt Wimmer's Equilibrium (both 2002).

 In 2003, Rolf re-teamed with Blue Collar and Hardcore director Paul Schrader to work on Dominion: Prequel to the Exorcist.
 It was released in 2005, though Rolf did not receive on-screen credit.
 The last film Rolf edited was the Russian Alexander Kolchak biopic Admiral, released in 2008.

+Personal life

+After his father's death in 1932, Tutta married American director and choreographer Jack Donohue, who advised the young Ernst to go into film editing.